 Because lights and buoys marking the limits of works at sea may be moved without notice, they should be encoded only where it is considered safe to do so.
-Alternatively, this information may be included by populating the complex attribute information for the feature(s) comprising the works with, for instance, Outer end marked by red lights.
+Alternatively, this information may be included by encoding an associated instance of the information class Supplementary-Nautical Information (see clause X.X), complex attribute information, sub-attribute text, for instance, Outer end marked by red lights.